dongkuanx27/Deep-Co-Clustering/README.md

 # Deep-Co-Clustering
-Code and data for Deep Co-Clustering (SDM'19)
+Code and data of Deep Co-Clustering (SDM'19)
 =============================================

 1. The main file is: main_coil20.py